Start of Year scenarios

 Annualisation

-Use 31 January 2023 as the employee's start date on the EP23nt and then submit timesheets for hours worked before 31 January 2023 if they are already annualised.
+use 31 January as the employee's start date on the application and submit timesheets for hours worked before 31 January if they are already annualised.

 Allowances

-TTA and MITA allowances automatically end at the end of each year, as these allowances have to be applied for each year.
+the TTA, MITA, PBITA allowances automatically end at the end of each year, and have to be reapplied for each new year.
 The teacher will be paid holiday pay on their allowance from the end of the year.

 Employees may be eligible for allowances, as specified in their employment agreement.
 Some allowances automatically renew each year, while others will need to be added.
 For more information see the Start of Year allowance summary

-You are the principal and your authorised user will be returning to school before your start date in 2023.
+you are the principal and the employee with EdPay access is returning to school before your start date next year

 |